• Surprise. I am mommy.

 How do I know?

 I can get caught up in my feelings and emotions so easily.
-I know what I think is right, but am I actually hearing from God, or just from myself?
+I know what I think is right, but am I actually hearing from God, or am I just hearing myself?

-I ask Him for a sign or a knowing.
-Sometimes it feels like He gives it to me.
-A sense of peace.
-A nudge.
-A moment that feels clear.
+I ask Him for a sign, or a knowing, and sometimes it feels like He gives it to me.
+A sense of peace, a nudge, a moment that feels clear.
 And then, almost immediately, doubt creeps back in.

 I want to be sure.
 I want certainty.
-I want a guarantee before I move forward.
+I want some kind of guarantee before I move forward.

-And that is usually when I decide to take a baby step.
+And that’s usually when I decide to take a baby step.

 Baby steps still count

-A baby step sounds small, almost insignificant.
-But I am learning that there are no leaps of faith without a series of baby steps that led the way.
+A baby step sounds small, almost insignificant, but I’m learning there are no leaps of faith without a series of baby steps that led the way.

-We often celebrate the big leap.
-The bold obedience.
-The dramatic yes.
-But we rarely talk about the quiet, ordinary steps that came first.
+We love to celebrate the big leap, the bold obedience, the dramatic yes, but we rarely talk about the quiet, ordinary steps that came first.

 From the outside, it looks like one big jump.